ansble/monument/readme.md

-        xssProtection: true //default, can be set to false to disable , poweredBy: 'bacon' //the default is blank can be any string , noSniff: true //default, can be set to false to disable }
+        xssProtection: true //default, can be set to false to disable , poweredBy: 'bacon' //the default is blank can be any string , noSniff: true //default, can be set to false to disable , frameguard: {
+            action: 'SAMEORIGIN' //the default allows iframes from same domain , domain: '' //defaults to not used.
+Only used for 'ALLOW-ORIGIN' }
+    }
 }
 ```